lovelacelee/clslq/README.md

 [CLSLQ](https://clslq.readthedocs.io/) is a python common use function library and toolsets.

 Basically collect some useful functions, classes, expressions in python learning process.
-Why python `pypi` packages suffixed with *.wheel*?
+Why python `pypi` packages suffixed with *.whl(.wheel)*?
 Because we are making wheels, one on another.

 This project bootstrapped since 2021, the playground in python, first python library and module on the way.